What is a roundabout?

 - Continue toward the roundabout and look to your left as you near the yield sign and dashed yield line at the entrance to the roundabout.
 Yield to traffic already in the roundabout.

 - Once you see a gap in traffic, enter the circle and proceed to your exit.
+Do not yield or stop once in the roundabout.
+Use turn signal to signal exit from roundabout.
 If there is no traffic in the roundabout, you may enter without yielding.

 - Look for pedestrians and use your turn signal before you exit, and make sure to stay in your lane as you navigate the roundabout.